The Perfect 10-Day Europe Trip for Indian Travellers: Practical Itinerary

 Over the next two days:

-- Visit the Eiffel Tower (sunset slots are worth it), Champs-Élysées for high-end shopping and Arc de Triomphe for its gorgeous architecture
+- Visit the Eiffel Tower (sunset slots are worth it), Champs-Élysées for high-end shopping, and the Arc de Triomphe for its gorgeous architecture

 - Explore the Louvre strategically (don’t try to cover everything)